A-Z of Goldfields School

 Riding for the Disabled (RDA)

-All primary aged students have the opportunity to attend RDA if their parents/caregivers so wish.
+All students are assessed by our Therapy Manager and DP to see if they would benefit from attending RDA.
+Identified students are then given the opportunity to attend RDA if their parents/caregivers so wish.
 These sessions are led by trained RDA staff and volunteers.
 Our school teachers and physiotherapist liaise closely with instructors at our local centre to maximise the benefits our students receive from this.

 Parents and caregivers are asked to inform the school if their child is unwell and will not be attending school that day.